griffinwoj/HoriseonLanding/README.md

 # Code Refactor Starter Code
 README

 Introduction

-This application is a HTML, CSS, based platform that provides multiple users with a unique experience on this landing page.
-The mission of this landing page is to provide a clean and user-friendly landing page for the clients to interact with.
+This program is an HTML and CSS-based platform that offers various users on this landing page a distinctive experience.
+This landing page's goal is to give users a simple and easy-to-navigate interface to interact with.

 Functionality
 The application fulfills the requirements for Week 1 module 1 homework.

 CSS

-The goal was to refactor the CSS selectors and properties with hopes of a more organized semantic structure.
-The CSS has been written in a way that makes it easy to understand and modify if needed.
+Refactoring the CSS selectors and attributes was intended to create a semantic framework that was more well-organized.
+It is simple to comprehend and adjust the CSS because of the manner it has been written.

-The CSS file is properly commented, making it easy for other developers to understand the code.
-Each section of the CSS code has been annotated with clear and concise comments, explaining the purpose and functionality of each selector and property.
+Because the CSS file is adequately annotated, other developers may easily comprehend the code.
+The purpose and operation of each selector and attribute have been explained in detail in each section of the CSS code.

 Conclusion

-This application has been designed and developed with the user in mind, and every effort has been made to ensure that the application is easy to use and navigate.
-If you have any questions or concerns regarding said landing page, please contact Griffin Wojtowicz at griffinw@protonmail.com
+The user has been the focus of this application's design and development, and every effort has been taken to make it simple to use and navigate.
+Griffin Wojtowicz can be reached at griffinw@protonmail.com if you have any queries or complaints about the aforementioned landing page.